Looking for a day trip or weekend getaway to explore parks, shops, and good food? Pack your car and head to Bellingham.

 Play at the park

 Another kid-friendly thing to do in Bellingham was located right in the park.
 While my older son and husband played in the field, my 4-year-old and I explored the fish hatchery.
 A sign at the beginning of the hatchery gave us a little information about the place, while the rest of the walk was a self-guided tour.
 Keep an eye out for the fish though!
 The ponds may look dark, but I promise they’re in there.
-Overall it was a nice educational experience, which rounded out a full day with a variety of activities.
+Overall it was a nice educational experience, which rounded out a full day with various activities.

 Once our family got back together, it was time to head home.
 We packed into our car and made the journey back, just in time for dinner.
 So if you’re looking for an adventure, not too far from home, Bellingham has much to offer.
 Don’t consider this lively town a pass-through city, but rather a destination.